 - Meets the technical definition of "pure vanilla extract"

-Grade B Madagascar beans (also called extract-grade) are ideal here — they're less visually perfect than Grade A but their vanilla compound content is just as high, often higher.
+Grade B beans (also called extract-grade) are ideal here — they're less visually perfect than Grade A but their vanilla compound content is just as high, often higher.
 They're also usually cheaper.
+For a full breakdown, see our Grade A vs Grade B vanilla beans guide.

 What Happens If You Use Fewer Beans?